 By storing resources in the repository, JasperReports Server makes it easy and reliable to share resources such as images, style templates, and subreports among reports.
 The repository mimics a folder and file structure, so references to external files can be handled as references to external resources in the repository.

-The repo:syntax used in some previous versions is no longer required; regular file paths are recognized and managed within the repository.
+In versions of JasperReports Server before 5.5, the JasperReports used the repo:syntax.
+As of 5.5, this is no longer necessary, and regular file paths are recognized and managed within the repository.

 When you upload your JRXML to the repository, your file references become valid repository references, and you can store all your resources in well-known locations in the repository.
 This simplifies the process of uploading your reports, because you don't have to upload the resources each time.
 Also, you can manage these resources either through Jaspersoft Studio, the JasperReports Server user interface, or the server's REST API.
 For example, when you update a logo image, all reports that reference that resource display the new logo.